khang-nguyen2907/k-bart/README.md

 K-BART is a encoder-decoder model.
 Encoder is injected with a Knowledge graph.
 Encoder is using DistilRoBERTa, decoder is using GPT2
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirements.

 ```bash
 pip install transformers==4.11.2